cvisionai/Tator-Native/doc/developer.md

 Running unit tests
 ------------------
+When running cmake, the option BUILD_TESTS must be enabled.

 After CMake has been run the ALL_BUILD or INSTALL target has been built, unit tests can be run by typing: